-Importantly, unlike the Mandel $Q$ parameter, it is not possible to express an input-output relation for $Q_N$ similar to Eq.~(\ref{Eq:MandelInOut}).
-The output Binomial parameter depends on the full PDT, not just its first two moments.
+Importantly, unlike the Mandel $Q$ parameter, it is not possible to express an input–output relation for $Q_N$ similar to Eq.~(\ref{Eq:MandelInOut}).
+The output binomial parameter depends on the full PDT, not just its first two moments.

 Let us consider the case $N=7$ and the same state as in the previous example---in this regime, the click detector operates well below saturation.
-Figure~\ref{Fig:app_Mandel+Binomial}b shows the dependence of the Binomial parameter $Q_7$ on the aperture radius.
-The transmittance moments matching method using the simulated moments (line D) again demonstrates good agreement with the simulated data (line S), indicating that the circular-beam PDT accurately captures information about the numerical PDT beyond just the first two moments of $\eta$.
+Figure~\ref{Fig:app_Mandel+Binomial}(b) shows the dependence of the binomial parameter $Q_7$ on the aperture radius.
+The transmittance–moment matching method using the simulated moments (line D) again demonstrates good agreement with the simulated data (line S), indicating that the circular-beam PDT accurately captures information about the numerical PDT beyond just the first two moments of $\eta$.
 The same method with analytical moments also performs well within the domain $0.43\lesssim a/W_{\mathrm{LT}}\lesssim 0.8$.
 Reasonable results are obtained with matching the moments of $S$ as well, where the outcome with simulated moments (line B) surpasses that with analytical moments (line A).

 Another nonclassical effect---quadrature squeezing---requires measurement of a field quadrature, e.g., $\hat{x}=2^{1/2}\left(\hat{a}+\hat{a}^\dagger \right)$, where $\hat{a}$ is the field annihilation operator.
-The corresponding measurement procedure---balanced homodyne detection---can be adapted for free-space channels by sending the local oscillator in the same spatial mode as the signal, but with orthogonal polarization \cite{elser09,heim10,semenov12}.
+The corresponding measurement procedure---balanced homodyne detection---can be adapted for free-space channels by sending the local oscillator in the same spatial mode as the signal but with orthogonal polarization \cite{elser09,heim10,semenov12}.
 This configuration effectively suppressed the dephasing effect, making it negligibly small.

 The quadrature variance can be expressed in terms of the normally-ordered quadrature variance $ \left\langle : \Delta \hat{x}^2 : \right\rangle$ as